luqeei1/asset-optimizer/README.md

 <h1> Asset Optimization using Sharpe ratio</h1>

-welcome to my asset optimization using sharpe ratio.
+Welcome to my asset optimization using sharpe ratio.
 To begin, please ```cd fastapi_backend``` and create a virtual environment and start this venv as shown below:

 ```
 >> python -m venv venv